coreos/grafiti/README.md

 By default, `grafiti delete` will not trace relationships between resources and add them to the deletion graph.
 Passing the `--all-deps` flag will trace these relationships and add all found dependencies to the deletion graph.

 For example, if a tagged VPC has a user-created (non-default) subnet that is not tagged, running `grafiti delete` will not delete the subnet, and in all likelihood will not delete the VPC due to dependency issues imposed by AWS.

+### Deleted resources report

+The `--report` flag will enable `grafiti delete` to aggregate all failed resource deletions and pretty-print them after a run.
+Log records of failed deletions will be saved as JSON objects in a log file in your current directory.
+Logging functionality uses the [logrus](https://github.com/sirupsen/logrus) package, which allows you to both create and parse log entries.
+However, because grafiti log entries are verbose, the logrus log parser might not function as expected.
+We recommend using `jq` to parse log data.